thzandvl/microhack-sap-data/IntegrateMLPowerBI.md

     <img src="images/aml/SalesPaymentForecast.jpg" height=600>

 In this picture you can judge how well our 'forecasted' payment values are compared to the past actual payment values.

+The Microhack is now finished, congratulations!
+You can continue to the [next](CleanEnvironment.md) step to clean up the environment.